Myles-Mattlock/mint-xfce-setup/README.md

 Linux Mint customizations from Myles Mattlock

 ## Requirements
-Linux mint xfce 20.2 or higher (not tested with older versions)
+Linux mint 20.2 or higher (not tested with older versions)

 Or Linix mint to have xfce installed
 ### Base Stuff - Root